Sowlene/Docker_Tr/Readme.md

 This is my docker image to install a software

-Caution : if 403 errors appear please turn off "	CSRF Protection" in :
+Caution : if 403 errors appear please turn off "CSRF Protection" in :
 "Manage Jenkins" -> "Configure Global security" -> "CSRF Protection"

-Last test before start !